FelipeAlvarezRodrigues/FelipeAlvarezRodrigues/README.md

 Hi there 👋

 - 🌱 I’m currently learning about data science.
--  + GitHub and Git, Terraform, Microsoft Azure, Python and C#.
+-  + GitHub and Git, Terraform, Microsoft Azure, Python and C# and Docker.